Jul 2, 2024

 Vice Chair for Clinical Affairs, Dr. Andrew Baker

 Dr. Andrew Baker has served as the Vice Chair of Clinical Affairs of our department since 2018.
-As his second term ended, he spoke with our communications team about his many contributions and leadership roles in the department.
+As his second term ends, he spoke with our communications team about his many contributions and leadership roles in the department.

 What made you decide to take on this role?